physiopy/phys2bids/docs/howto.rst

 - **tutorial_file.json**
     As phys2bids is designed to be BIDs compatible, this is one of the two necessary BIDs files.
 It describes the content of your ``tsv.gz`` file.

-Inside the ``code/coverage`` folder:
 - **tutorial_file.log**
-    The same information outputted to the terminal at the end of the call.
+    Inside the ``code/coverage`` folder.
+This includes the same information outputted to the terminal at the end of the call.

 - **phys2bids_yyyy-mm-ddThh:mm:ss.tsv**
     This is the logger file.
 It contains the full terminal output of your ``phys2bids`` call.